fullscreen-triangle/lavoisier/docs/index.md

 *"Only the extraordinary can beget the extraordinary"* - Antoine Lavoisier

-Transform your mass spectrometry analysis with surgical precision using Lavoisier and Buhera.
+Transform your mass spectrometry analysis with S-Entropy coordinates and virtual instruments.